Configuring PTZ Auto Framing Initial Settings (“Person” mode)

 • A: Image display area

 Displays the current camera image.
-You can capture the faces of people in this image.
+You can register the faces shown in the image.

 • B: [Capture] / [Redo] button